 Global Automotive Consumer Study 2018

-Exploring new automotive business models and changing consumers preferences
+Exploring new automotive business models and changing consumer preferences

 Consumer behaviour is changing in the automotive industry.
 Driven by technology, consumers are not only changing their preferred way of travelling, but also their expectations of the future of mobility.
 For automotive companies, it is a must to acknowledge these changes.
 This study has analysed consumer behaviour and trends in the automotive industry, over the last nine years.